StarRocks/starrocks/docs/table_design/Data_distribution.md

   )
     ```

 - **Partition a table on a date-type column (DATE and DATETIME) with different date intervals at the table creation**.

-  You can create batches of date partitions with different incremental interval by specifying different incremental interval in `EVERY` for each batch of partitions (make sure that the partition ranges between different batches do not overlap).
+  You can create batches of date partitions with different incremental intervals by specifying different incremental intervals in `EVERY` for each batch of partitions (make sure that the partition ranges between different batches do not overlap).
 Partitions in each batch are created according to the `START (xxx) END (xxx) EVERY (xxx)` clause.
 For example:

     ```SQL
   CREATE TABLE site_access(